Close Menu

 Without the ability to get new books directly through your older Kindle or use “send to Kindle” to transfer them from another device, it’s possible those with older devices might be left with no way at all to get new books onto their Kindle.

-According to an Ars Technica article from last year, Amazon discontinued the “download & transfer via USB” feature for all Kindles regardless of age in February 2025.
+as reported by an Ars Technica article from last year, Amazon discontinued the “download & transfer via USB” feature for all Kindles regardless of age in February 2025.
 The feature was originally intended for customers with older Kindles that weren’t Wi-Fi enabled to download books from the Kindle Store to their computer and then transfer them to their device via USB.

 If that feature truly is gone for all devices, you will have no way to get a new book onto your older device after “send to Kindle” disappears.
 You should test this out before the May 20 deadline to see if you are still able to transfer books via USB from another device over to your Kindle.